 - The first point of contact is the weatherization program coordinator.
-He or she should document the contact and take necessary action to correct the problem if it is legitimate, or to inform the client of the Weatherization Agency's position on the issue. - The second is the coordinator's supervisor or the executive director who will be responsible to assure that the appropriate follow-up action was taken, or if further action is required.

-• The third is the regional monitor assigned to the Weatherization Agency.
-The regional monitors will be instructed to verify that contact was made with the local Weatherization Agency in the manner described, prior to any action by the State.
-This is not meant to imply that a local Weatherization Agency may not contact their regional specialist or appropriate State staff for technical assistance to resolve a client complaint.
-The regional monitors will be instructed to verify that contact was made with the local Weatherization Agency in the manner described, prior to any action by the State.
+He or she should document the contact and take necessary action to correct the problem if it is legitimate, or to inform the client of the Weatherization Agency's position on the issue. - The second is the coordinator's supervisor or the executive director who will be responsible to assure that the appropriate follow-up action was taken, or if further action is required. - The third is the field monitor assigned to the Weatherization Agency.
+Prior to any action by DCED, the field monitors will confirm that contact was made with the local Weatherization Agency in the manner described.
+This is not meant to imply that a local Weatherization Agency may not contact their field monitor or monitoring supervisor for technical assistance to resolve a client complaint.